 In general, this independence gives charter schools more room to experiment and to come up with instructional and other innovations.
 That was one of the chief reasons California lawmakers passed a law in 1992 allowing charters to operate.
 California was the second state to pass legislation allowing charters (Minnesota was the first).

 Teachers at most charter schools do not belong to unions.
-But teachers at some charter schools, teachers have voted to join unions, like Green Dot Public Schools where teachers belong to the Asociación de Maestros Unidos, a California Teachers Association/National Education Association affiliate.
+But teachers at some charter schools have voted to join unions, like Green Dot Public Schools where teachers belong to the Asociación de Maestros Unidos, a California Teachers Association/National Education Association affiliate.

 How many charters are there in California?

-Overall there are just over 600,000 students enrolled in charter schools in California — about a tenth of the state’s total K-12 public-school student population.
+Overall there are 630,000 students enrolled in charter schools in California — about a tenth of the state’s total K-12 public-school student population.

 How does California’s charter school growth compare with other states?

 California leads the nation in both number of charters and charter students.
 As of the 2014-15 school year, the latest federal data on all 50 states available, the state was among the 10 states with the highest percentages of public school students enrolled in charters, although states like Arizona, Florida and the Utah have higher percentages.
 California accounts for about a fifth of the country’s 3 million students enrolled in charter schools.